a28dong/a28dong/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Andrew Dong, a Software Engineering student at the University of Waterloo! 🏫
+I'm Andrew Dong, a recent Software Engineering graduate of the University of Waterloo! 🏫

-I'm interested in Game Design and Web Development! 🎮

-My favourite languages are: C++, C#, Python, and Javascript. 💻
+I do full-stack development - my favourite languages are: C++, Python, and Javascript (React). 💻

 You can contact me @ andrewdong1@gmail.com or a28dong@uwaterloo.ca ✉️

-I like crabs :)
+I like crabs 🦀